At Olympics, Chloe Kim takes family on one more epic ride

 The rest of the day was a contest for second, and China’s Liu Jiayu won it.
 She said injuries made her reboot and reconnect with her love of the sport, regardless of the result.
 It will be interesting to see how the 25-year-old’s attitude shifts four years hence, at the Winter Olympics in Beijing.

-”The doctors (say) that more that it happens, the less impactful it is,” Gold said.
+“The doctors (say) that the more that it happens, the less impactful it is,” Gold said.

 Kim’s journey included two years in Switzerland, where she lived with her aunt, learned French and honed her snowboarding skills.